SoLoPO: Unlocking Long-Context Capabilities in LLMs via Short-to-Long Preference Optimization: More Experimental Analysis

 \subsection{More analysis about SoLo-DPO/SimPO on LongbenchV2}

 Table~\ref{tab:lbV2_short_ben_results} presents results of Qwen2.5-7B (w/ YARN~\citep{peng2024yarn}) on LongBenchV2.
 For Qwen2.5-7B (w/ YARN), \ours consistently outperforms original PO methods across all evaluation context lengths and difficulty levels.
-Specifically, (1) SoLo-ORPO also surpasses vanilla SFT across all dimensions; (2) SoLo-DPO achieves the best overall performance, particularly on contexts $\ge32$ and hard samples, likely due to the reference model ensuring better generalization; (3) SoLo-SimPO shows relatively weaker performance, possibly due to its reward model being based on normalized prediction probabilities, which may struggle with long-context tasks evaluation like perplexity observed by~\citet{LongCEloss}.
+Specifically, (1) SoLo-ORPO also surpasses vanilla PO across all dimensions; (2) SoLo-DPO achieves the best overall performance, particularly on contexts $\ge32$ and hard samples, likely due to the reference model ensuring better generalization; (3) SoLo-SimPO shows relatively weaker performance, possibly due to its reward model relies on normalized prediction probabilities, which can underperform on long-context evaluations like perplexity observed by~\citet{LongCEloss}.